-We have the courage to do what is right and to grasp opportunities offered to us all.
+We have the courage to be ourselves, to make ethical choices and to grasp fully the opportunities offered by the school and community.

-We believe in respecting ourselves, others and our world.
+We believe in respecting ourselves, others and our environment.

 We accept responsibility for our actions and the effect they have on those around us.

 Almost every month, ACCESS organises a morning information session to recruit new volunteers.
 This is an important event for us and for those who want to become volunteers.
 During this meeting, we give an informative presentation on ACCESS, its organisational structure and our volunteers.

 RISS and ACCESS have successfully partnered over the years.
 Teams of international volunteers help the international community in the Netherlands by answering questions about moving to, settling and living in the Netherlands.

 Rotterdam seems like a thriving City and RISS matches my philosophy and ideals as an educator.

 It is my main objective for each student to have positive memories of their mathematics education.

 As a house captain, I want to create an improved sense of competitiveness in my house!

 It is in the classroom where this profession's true meaning is derived.